 Wet vs. Dry Food for Cats

-Digestibility is often higher in wet food compared to dry.
-This is because wet food goes through fewer stages of processing so the amino acids may be more intact.
+Digestibility is often higher in wet cat food compared to dry cat food.
+This is because wet food goes through fewer processing stages, so the amino acids may be more intact.

-Dry food (containing a ‘meat meal’) has gone through a ‘double-processing’ – once when the meat was rendered and again when the mixture was made into kibble.
-As mentioned, the high processing temperatures can degrade lysine and perhaps other amino acids.
+Dry food (containing a meat meal) has gone through a double-processing – once when the meat was rendered and again when the mixture was made into kibble.
+As mentioned, the high processing temperatures can degrade lysine and other amino acids.

-If you want to increase your cat’s intake of protein, you might be wondering whether it’s best to feed your cat wet food or dry food (kibble).
-If you compare two packets, it will probably seem as if dry food has more protein that wet.
-However, this is quite misleading because you cannot directly compare the two labels without doing a few extra calculations.
+If you want to increase your cat’s intake of protein, you might wonder if it’s best to feed your cat wet food or dry food (kibble).
+If you compare two packets, it will probably seem like dry food has more protein than wet food.
+However, this is misleading because you cannot directly compare the two labels without performing extra calculations.

-This resource from the FDA shows you how to compare the protein content of wet and dry food on a ‘dry feed’ basis.
-Generally speaking, wet food contains more protein than dry food, once you take the moisture content into account.
+The FDA shows you how to compare the protein content of wet and dry food on a dry feed basis.
+Wet food contains more protein than dry food once you take the moisture content into account.

 That’s not to say that dry food is all bad.
-Kibble may help to keep your cat’s teeth healthy, and it adds variety to your pet’s diet.
-Most vets would recommend feeding your cat a combination of wet and dry food to ensure they stay healthy.
+Kibble may keep your cat’s teeth healthy, and it adds variety to your cat’s diet.
+Most vets would recommend feeding cats a combination of wet and dry food to stay healthy.

 Is Raw Cat Food More Digestible?

-If unprocessed meat is better for cats than ‘meat meal,’ does this mean that an uncooked diet would be optimum?
+If unprocessed meat is better for cats than meat meal, does this mean that an uncooked diet would be optimal?
 Wild cats eat a raw diet, so it seems like the most natural option to feed your pet.

-According to this study on Sage, a raw meat diet is highly digestible for cats.
+According to Sage, a raw meat diet is highly digestible for cats.
 Many owners also claim that their cat’s poop is less smelly on a raw diet.
-Though raw food is digestible for cats, there are some potential dangers to be aware of:
+Though raw food is digestible for cats, there are risks:

 - Raw meat diets have been linked to fat deficiencies (total fat and essential fatty acids)